pcho101/top-tic-tac-toe/README.md

 [Live Demo Link to be added later]()

-Small library app using JavaScript objects.
+Tic tac toe game using JavaScript factory functions and module patterns.